source-academy/js-slang/README.rst

 The script `jsdoc` provides an installation command to deploy the documentation via `scp` on a server:
 ``yarn jsdoc install``

 To update documentation displayed in autocomplete on the frontend, `js-slang` version needs to be bumped and `cadet-frontend` needs to be updated to use the new version.
+To add additional source versions or external libraries, the `targets` specified in `updateAutocompleteDocs.py` as well as the exported object in `src/editors/ace/docTooltip` need to be updated.

 Testing
 -------